Administrative & Office Support job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-06

 Entry-Level Candidates

-Best target: Target on-site receptionist, front desk, admin coordinator, and customer-facing office support roles in healthcare, hospitality, and education first.[11][6]
+Best target: Aim first at on-site front desk, receptionist, admin coordinator, and customer-service-heavy office roles in hospitality, healthcare, retail, and education.[5][6][1]

 Mid-Career Candidates